secretium/secretium/README.md

 The **Secretium** project is a self-hosted tool for sharing secrets to your friends, colleagues, or anyone.
 The Open Source (or Community) edition of the project is a fully community-driven solution for personal use.

+It is installed on your server as an **isolated** Docker container and only you own your secrets.
+To share your data, all you have to do is login to the **beautiful** administrative dashboard, create a secret, share the link and tell your friend the access code so that he/she can unlock it and see the data.

 Features:

 - 100% **free** and **Open Source** under the [Apache 2.0][repo_license_url] license;